Margsaniel/htxemergencycoders/README.md

 Friday Jan 18th - No meeting, but prepare for Saturday

-Saturday Jan 19th - Galleria Starbucks: 9 am to noon - finish graphs, analysis, and PowerPoint draft (Decide if meeting needed on Sunday)
+Saturday Jan 19th - Galleria Starbucks: 9 am to noon - finish graphs, analysis, and PowerPoint draft

-Sunday Jan 20th - Doug's Starbucks: Time TBD - soft deadline for project and practice presentation
+Sunday Jan 20th - Doug's Starbucks: 1 pm to ??? - soft deadline for project

-Monday Jan 21st - Rice Campus: 1 pm meet with Dr Bedient for his slide presentation (Doug and Lesly work together after his presentation and be joined later by Margret) HARD DEADLINE FOR PROJECT
+Monday Jan 21st - HARD DEADLINE FOR PROJECT, Doug's Starbucks ???

 Tuesday Jan 22nd - Doug's Starbucks: 5:30 pm to 8:30 pm - practice, video tape, and critique our presentation

-Wednesday Jan 23rd - Rice Campus: 6:30 pm to 9:30 pm - The BIG Presentations
+Wednesday Jan 23rd - Rice Campus: 1 pm meet with Dr Bedient for slide presentation 6:30 pm to 9:30 pm - The BIG Presentations

-Thursday Jan 24th - Toga Party!!!
+Date to be determined - Toga Party with Adult Beverages !!!